holistic-web/toolbox/toolbox-layout/README.md

 ### Publishing
-This project can be published with the following command if correctly authorised
+This project can be published with the following command if correctly authorised Remember to modify the version number in package.json
 ```
 npm publish --access public
 ```